Five-Year Capital Plan: 2018-2023

 The capital budget provides funding for facility, capital equipment and information technology investments.
 It is completely separate from the University’s operating budget, which pays for the day-to-day operating costs of the University as it conducts its mission of teaching, research and outreach.

-Penn State Health and other self-supporting units, including Auxiliary and Business Services, Intercollegiate Athletics and the Applied Research Laboratory, will fund the remaining $2.6 billion for projects within their areas.
+The College of Medicine and other self-supporting units, including Auxiliary and Business Services, Intercollegiate Athletics and the Applied Research Laboratory, will fund the remaining $1.8 billion for projects within their areas.
 Tuition dollars are not used as a funding source for these projects.

 Capital Funding Uses